Nerdmind/CertDeploy/readme.md

 [[webroot_map]]
 ~~~

 That's it!
-But there is one essential thing **we forgot to mention here:** *You may need to reload or restart your service/daemon so that he knows about the new certificate files!* No problem!
-You can combine multiple commands within Certbot's `--deploy-hook` option like in a shell.
+But there is one essential thing **we forgot to mention here:** *You may need to reload or restart your service/daemon so that he knows about the new certificate files!*

+No problem!
+You can **combine multiple commands** with `&&` in Certbot's `--deploy-hook` option like in a shell.
 We check (for perfectionism) if the service is even running right now with `systemctl is-active mumble-server` and then restart the Mumble server daemon with `systemctl restart mumble-server`:

 ~~~bash
 certbot --staging certonly --cert-name mumble_voip.example.org -d voip.example.org --webroot --webroot-path /var/www --deploy-hook '/usr/local/sbin/certdeploy -o mumble-server $RENEWED_LINEAGE /etc/certdeploy/mumble/voip.example.org && systemctl is-active mumble-server && systemctl restart mumble-server'